 VHA has defined procedures for the credentialing and privileging of all healthcare professionals who are permitted by law and the facility to practice independently-without supervision or direction, within the scope of the individual's license, and in accordance with individually granted clinical privileges.
-These healthcare professionals are also referred to as licensed independent practitioners (LIP).39
+These healthcare professionals are also referred to as licensed independent practitioners (LIP).36

 Credentialing refers to the systematic process of screening and evaluating qualifications.
 Credentialing involves ensuring an applicant has the required education, training, experience, and mental and physical health.
-This systematic process also ensures that the applicant has the skill to fulfill the requirements of the position and to support the requested clinical privileges.40
+This systematic process also ensures that the applicant has the skill to fulfill the requirements of the position and to support the requested clinical privileges.37

 Clinical privileging is the process by which an LIP is permitted by law and the facility to provide medical care services within the scope of the individual's license.
 Clinical privileges need to be specific, based on the individual's clinical competence, recommended by service chiefs and the Medical Staff Executive Committee, and approved by the Director.
-Clinical privileges are granted for a period not to exceed two years, and LIPs must undergo re-privileging prior to the expiration of the held privileges.41
+Clinical privileges are granted for a period not to exceed two years, and LIPs must undergo re-privileging prior to the expiration of the held privileges.38

 The purpose of the OIG review was to determine whether the Facility complied with selected requirements for credentialing and privileging of selected members of the medical staff.
-The OIG team interviewed key managers and reviewed the credentialing and privileging folders of 10 LIPs who were hired within 18 months prior to the on-site visit, 42 and 19 LIPs who were reprivileged within 12 months prior to the visit.
-43 The OIG evaluated the following performance indicators:
+The OIG interviewed key managers and reviewed the credentialing and privileging folders of 10 LIPs who were hired within 18 months prior to the on-site visit, 39 and 20 LIPs who were re-privileged within 12 months prior to the visit.
+40 The OIG evaluated the following performance indicators:

 - Credentialing

-- Current licensure
+- o Current licensure

-- o Primary source verification
+- Primary source verification

 - Privileging

 - Verification of clinical privileges

 - Requested privileges

+- Facility-specific

-39 VHA Handbook 1100.19, Credentialing and Privileging, October 15, 2012.
-(Due for recertification October 31, 2017, but has not been updated.)
+36 VHA Handbook 1100.19, Credentialing and Privileging, October 15, 2012.
+(Due for recertification October 31, 2017 but has not been updated.)

-42 The 18-month period was from January 24, 2017, through July 23, 2018.
+39 The 18-month period was from February 6, 2017, through August 6, 2018.

-43 The 12-month review period was from July 24, 2017, through July 23, 2018.
+40 The 12-month review period was from August 6, 2017, through August 6, 2018.

-- Facility-specific - Service-specific - Provider-specific - Service chief recommendation of approval for requested privileges - Medical Staff Executive Committee decision to recommend requested privileges - o Approval of privileges for a period of less than, or equal to, two years - Focused Professional Practice Evaluation (FPPE) - Evaluation initiated - Timeframe clearly documented - Criteria developed - Evaluation by another provider with similar training and privileges - Medical Staff Executive Committee decision to recommend continuing initially granted privileges - Ongoing Professional Practice Evaluation (OPPE) - o Determination to continue privileges - Criteria specific to the service or section - Evaluation by another provider with similar training and privileges - Medical Staff Executive Committee decision to recommend continuing privileges
+- Service-specific - Provider-specific - Service chief recommendation of approval for requested privileges - o Medical Staff Executive Committee decision to recommend requested privileges - o Approval of privileges for a period of less than, or equal to, two years - Focused Professional Practice Evaluation (FPPE) - o Evaluation initiated - Timeframe clearly documented - Criteria developed - Evaluation by another provider with similar training and privileges - Medical Staff Executive Committee decision to recommend continuing initially granted privileges - Ongoing Professional Practice Evaluation (OPPE) - Determination to continue privileges - Criteria specific to the service or section - Evaluation by another provider with similar training and privileges - Medical Staff Executive Committee decision to recommend continuing privileges

-The OIG found general compliance with requirements for credentialing, privileging, and OPPE processes.
-However, the OIG identified a deficiency in the FPPE process that warranted a recommendation for improvement.
+The OIG found general compliance with requirements for credentialing, privileging, and FPPEs.
+However, the OIG identified a deficiency with the OPPE process.